shashanksxn/CloudVictor-Assignment/README.md

-**api.csv:** the api paths
-'–' means not required, '+' and '++' means can be added in the future, 'NOT ALLOWED' means it is intentionally not allowed
+**api.csv:** the api paths.
+In it '–' means not required, '+' and '++' means can be added in the future, 'NOT ALLOWED' means it is intentionally not allowed.
+Rest are created APIs. ✅ means implementation was required and ❌ means implementation wasn't.

 **schema.csv:** schema for the DynamoDB